fzero/lhl-lectures/w7d2-rspec-feature-testing/README.md

 The code discussed in class can be found inside [`/code`](code).
 Be sure to check out [`/code/spec/features`](code/spec/features).

+I've also included a [Capybara cheatsheet](capybara_cheatsheet.md) with the most common actions.

 ## Unit Testing

 - Encapsulated, easy to troubleshoot